 In May 2018, the Company entered into a fee and release agreement with Canaccord Genuity LLC ("Canaccord Genuity") requiring the Company to pay to Canaccord Genuity, in connection with a settlement, in addition to certain cash amounts, (i) \$125 thousand in ordinary shares of the Company after the closing of the First Tranche of the Timwell transaction and (ii) \$225 thousand in ordinary shares of the Company after the closing of the Second Tranche of the Timwell transaction (or such lower amount if the Second Tranche Closing is less than \$10.0 million).
-The price per share used for calculation of the number of ordinary shares issued by the Company to Canaccord Genuity is based on the volume weighted average price of the Company is also obligated to pay \$100 thousand in cash following the closing of the Third Tranche of \$5.0 million (or such lower amount if the Third Tranche Closing is less than \$5.0 million).
+The price per share used for calculation of the number of ordinary shares issued by the Company to Canaccord Genuity is based on the volume weighted average price of the Company's ordinary shares as reported on the Nasdaq Capital Market for the five consecutive trading days prior to the date of issuance.
+The Company is also obligated to pay \$100 thousand in cash following the closing of the Third Tranche of \$5.0 million).
 Following the closing of the first tranche of the Timwell transaction in May 15, 2018, the Company issued 4,715 ordinary shares to Canaccord Genuity.